-Since then, we have met there regularly and as the children have grown up, we’ve gone from Mummy picnics, to family picnics, trips to the Pleasure Gardens, joined the Easter Egg hunts and visited the Jousting Tournaments.
+Since then, we have met there regularly and as the children have grown up, we’ve gone from Mummy picnics to family picnics, trips to the Pleasure Gardens, joined the Easter Egg hunts and visited the Jousting Tournaments.

 All have been made affordable trips with the excellent deal that Blenheim Palace has – buy a Park, Palace and Gardens One Day ticket (2013 price £21.00 per adult) and exchange it for an Annual free pass!
 Children under 5 are free anyway, so we have certainly got a good deal.

-Monkey and I decided to spend this morning having a short walk around part of the Queen Pool, we stopped for a snack along the way.
+My son and I decided to spend this morning having a short walk around part of the Queen Pool, we stopped for a snack along the way.

 We had a quick drink in the Oxfordshire Pantry and then decided to visit the Pleasure Gardens – there is a great, free train ride that takes you from the front of the Palace down to these gardens, where you can find lots of exciting things for the kids to do and see – as you can see below!
 Today we went to the Butterfly House and the ‘Blenheim Bygones’ Exhibition before going into the Pleasure Gardens themselves.
 We looked at the model village and played with the giant board and maze games, and then it was time to catch the train and make our way home for lunch.